 I think I said 5 minutes which was a bit optimistic but you got the idea ;), and that’s what you’ll remember.
 Feel free to consult the OCI CLI Command Reference for more request examples.

+“Visionary, outstanding, almost magic” that’s what I thought the first time I got my hands on Tmate.
 Sure, we all know about TeamViewer, VNC, and other remote desktop products we used hundred times to help our parents or friends through a shared screen.
 But nothing compares nor prepares you for this in terms of simplicity and seamlessness, especially if Terminals are part of your daily job.

 Remote collaboration, in these quarantine times, became more than vital.
 It was only after posting an issue on a random project on GitHub that someone proposed help through slack and mentioned “live troubleshooting”.
 I wasn’t sure what he meant but I decided to join and explained my problem.
 Next thing I know, a command line I pasted made him connect to my virtualbox vm and here he was hammering keys on my own terminal.
 All this with zero latency while he was in Madrid and I in Toronto.
 That was lit!
+Total ubiquity, full encryption and of course completely free.
+Those were the features of Tmate, an opensource fork of Tmux (local terminal multiplexer) which lets you attach a terminal session from across the world.
+No more sharing all your desktop’s screen and worrying about your sensitive data or browser tabs you forgot to close.
+That’s where I thought this little discovery deserved a post on its own.

 For those wondering, Tmate was developped by Nicolas Viennot who opened its source since 2013 hoping to promote pair programing between strangers across the globe.